azariak/CivicFlow/README.md

 - Rename to DataFlow?
 - Remove/improve settings menu and local API key?
 - Fix bug when line is too long and spills past blue background
+- Deal with rate limits (and render the error correctly)
 - MD rendering within AI details?

-- Autoscroll needs to continue to incorporate AI details
+- Scroll when AI details is clicked
 - Adjust systemPrompt for click here for links
 - Add support for viewing embedded data, charts etc..
 - Merge 2 API Gemini paths in app.jsx and generate.js